Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 Even 24 hours on a low carb diet will begin to alter the balance of your gut bacteria.

-The lack of carbs will balance your blood/glucose levels, and lessen the amount of times you feel hungry.
+For a start, the lack of carbs will balance your blood/glucose levels, and lessen the amount of times you feel hungry.

-More stable levels of Insulin will also mean fewer cravings, and less hunger.
+Further, more stable levels of Insulin will also mean fewer cravings, and less hunger.

-Ketosis will not only help you manage and reduce your cravings, it will also make you feel more relaxed and happy.
+On top of this, Ketosis will not only help you manage and reduce your cravings, it will also make you feel more relaxed and happy.

 You’re not being forced to do this, you have chosen to do this.